emma123cs/Satellite-Data/README.md

 (v)	In a next step, we have marked the nine largest ports in a geojson file drawing ploygons around the ports.
 By using geopandas, we can outline the coordinates of the polygons around the ports.

 (vi)	 We can now test how many ships from our AIS data frame fall within the port ploygons.
-To demonstrate that our code can also be used for AIS data from other dates, we use data from January 1st, 2019 this time.
 For this, we first use a folium map again to display all polygons drawn around the nine ports on a world map.

-(vii)	Finally, we create a confusion matrix with the ships and ports data and match their coordinates to identify the ports with the most of our ships from the AIS data in it.
+(vii)	Finally, we create a confusion matrix with the ships´ and ports´ data and match their coordinates to identify the ports with the most of our ships from the AIS data in it.
 This allows us to determine the ports in which most of our ships can be localized.